Inspecting a home

 - proximity to public transport or other facilities like schools

-- orientation of the home and natural light
+- orientation of the home (what direction it faces) and natural light.

 It can be daunting taking in everything during one inspection.
-Fortunately, most homes have multiple open inspections which you can go to.
+Fortunately, most homes have multiple open inspections that you can go to.